 - M.S. graduates: 34

 Mayo Clinic School of Medicine has trained and graduated more than 1,700 students since 1972.

 - Enrollment: 258

 Allied health science professions

 Mayo Clinic School of Continuous Professional Development formally became a school in 1996.
-Each year, it offers more than 300 courses and 7,300 hours of continuing education for medical professionals from around the world.
+In 2017, it offered over 580 courses and 9,900 hours of continuing education for medical professionals from around the world.